pnp/cli-microsoft365/docs/docs/cmd/file/file-list.md

 : The URL of the site where the folder from which to retrieve files is located

 `-f, --folderUrl <folderUrl>`
-: The site-relative URL of the folder from which to retrieve files
+: The server- or site-relative URL of the folder from which to retrieve files

 `--recursive`
 : Set to retrieve files from subfolders